How Satan Got Me A Girl Friend

 All know is, I went in for a valve repair and then I woke up more than a full day later.
 As it turns out, I had to get a second surgery, a coronary by-pass, after the heart attack.
 I must have brought a “Buy one, get one free” surgery card with me to the hospital.

 Both heart surgeries were done at New York-Presbyterian’s Weill Cornell Campus on July 9th, 2013.
 The team and surgeons that did it are best known for doing that massive bypass surgery on David Letterman back in 2000.
 You can now add “saving my life” to the list of awesome things they’ve done.

 So, after being on the road for so long, I’m finally adjusting to being stationary and writing funny stuff.
 I’m not doing any standup, despite what I said at the end of Social Media Is Bullshit, and probably never will.
-I rather make movies and TV shows.
-These days I want to be more like a Dan Harmon or a Kevin Smith than a George Carlin.
+I rather make movies.
+These days I want to be a Kevin Smith than a George Carlin.

 If I’m going to be famous for anything, I only want to be famous for being funny.
 I don’t want to be known as a “marketing guru” because I hate people who generally get saddled with that label.

 I’ve also taken up praying, which is what one tends to do after nearly dying.
 But I don’t pray to God.
 He doesn’t exist.
 I pray to George Carlin whenever I feel like it.
-That seems like a schedule he’d endorse, you know?
-What am I praying for?
-For Liberty, my movie, to be self-released and perform well enough financially for me to make another one.
-Then rinse and repeat until I’m dead.
+That seems like a schedule he’d endorse.

 Hey, how do you think I’m going to make my “Fuck You Money”?